 - Seeing a parent passed out or incoherent

-- Losing a home, kids, or even the addict
+- Losing a home, kids, or even the person struggling with addiction

 Sometimes a person might not classify as experiencing PTSD but could still be severely affected by the loved one’s addiction.
-Most commonly, the loved one will start living his or her life as the caregiver for others while sacrificing their own well-being.
-Living with an addict means that you have to be responsible for two people.
-You might feel that you have to take care of and clean up after the addict.
-However, caring for an addict can be very self-detrimental because (1) you aren’t getting any confirmation, appreciation, or love back from the addict and (2) you don’t have enough time or effort to care for yourself as well.
-Even if the addict gets treatment or you move on from him, the time spent on the addict will still change the way you live your life afterwards.
+Most commonly, the loved one will start living as the caregiver for others while sacrificing their well-being.
+Living with a loved one struggling with addiction means that you have to be responsible for two people.
+You might feel that you have to take care of and clean up after them.
+However, caring for someone with an addiction can be self-detrimental because:

-Children are incredibly likely to experience symptoms of PTSD if a parent is an addict.
-The parent is supposed to be the child’s caregiver, no questions asked.
-But when the parent is an addict, those roles are reversed.
-The child is forced to mature more quickly and take care of his or her parent’s addiction.
+Children are incredibly likely to experience symptoms of PTSD if a parent is addicted to drugs or alcohol.
+A parent is supposed to be the child’s caregiver, but those roles are reversed when struggling with addiction.
+The child is forced to mature more quickly and take care of their parent’s addiction.
 Some triggers for PTSD in a child include seeing a parent hit rock bottom, witnessing a parent overdose, and being taken away from the parent by protective services.

-Children can experience the common PTSD symptoms listed above as well as other symptoms that are specific to children.
-These include:
+Children can experience the common PTSD symptoms listed above in addition to:

 - Acting out the trauma through play